 Chester & Ella apartments also include hotel-style shared amenities.
 This includes around-the-clock concierge, a health and wellness centre, private dining room, indoor and outdoor cinema, rooftop pool and shared outdoor kitchen areas.
 Although most of the amenities are located within both Chester and Ella, residents of each will have access to the facilities of both buildings.
 Chester is the more angular and ‘masculine’ of the two buildings, whilst Ella has more flow and is more ‘feminine’.

-Construction has already begun on Chester & Ella apartments, with the completion of both buildings expected early on in the second half of next year.
+Construction is almost complete on Chester & Ella apartments, with the completion of both buildings expected early 2020.
 The dual-development is great news for residents, as not only will there be no further construction once they move in, but they’ll have access to both sets of facilities from day dot.

 While the price of the two and three-bedroom apartments likely puts them out of reach for most first home buyers, it’s fairly standard for the Newstead area which is quickly becoming a Mecca for Brisbane’s most up-market new developments.
 The whole “vibe” of Chester & Ella apartments really fits with the current market in Newstead, where health and wellness orientated foodies reign supreme.
 The whole complex is pet-friendly too, which is another big drawcard for the area.

-The shape of both buildings is inspired by the Brisbane River, with jagged edges all the way around the building providing each balcony with a unique design.
+The shape of both buildings is said to be inspired by the Brisbane River, with jagged edges all the way around the building providing each balcony with a unique design.
 Both buildings have wonderful (and currently unobstructed) views of the CBD and the river.

 But remember that…